saupur93/vghfoundation/README.md

 Latest
 - What to do about news without featured images
-- header story slider
+- header story slider -
-- import issue not carrying over Featured Images on posts
-- fix tabs to incorporate filters for various related themes
+  - question about latest header? sticky? or category?
 - gallery news post 3 image treatment
 - back to top arrow

 Annual Report
 - change animations
-- add arrow to all
+- add arrow down to all panels
 - adjust font sizes

 Contact